eca-sae/internet-drafts-eca-sae/src/draft-ritz-eca.md

 2. **Attestation Renewal procedure** - A lightweight, single round-trip attestation procedure for continuous verification of established identity and state, ideal for long-running workloads and TEEs.

-## Architectural Boundary: Multi-Cloud and Heterogeneous Environments
+## Multi-Cloud and Heterogeneous Environments

 The limitations of bearer token bootstrapping are most evident in multi-cloud and bare-metal environments where provider-native identity mechanisms are unavailable.
 When workloads migrate between trust domains, operators often revert to provisioning static credentials, directly exposing the system to the scaling risks described previously.